Elekta (OTCMKTS:EKTAY) Shares Gap Down - Here's What Happened

-Elekta AB (OTCMKTS:EKTAY - Get Free Report) gapped down before the market opened on Tuesday .
-The stock had previously closed at $6.3605, but opened at $6.0420.
-Elekta shares last traded at $6.0420, with a volume of 231 shares traded.
+Shares of Elekta AB (OTCMKTS:EKTAY - Get Free Report) gapped down prior to trading on Monday .
+The stock had previously closed at $6.04, but opened at $5.85.
+Elekta shares last traded at $5.85, with a volume of 500 shares trading hands.

 (Get Free Report